dannycastonguay/blog/_posts/2019-08-29-you've-been-hacked-ACID-might-help.md

 toc: true
 ---

+This post is from 2019.
+The lessons still apply today.
+But I now give you the 2026 super condensed update:

+In 2026, I save you time and give you practical advice:

+1. Give security its own visible stage in CI/CD so failures are easy to spot.
+2. Automate dependency audits: uv audit for the backend, pnpm audit for the frontend.
+3. Run weekly OWASP ZAP baseline scans on the frontend and ZAP API scans on the backend.
+4. Then assign someone to act on the findings.
+Automating discovery only helps if you follow through.

+---

 It is hard to feel sympathy for [black hat hackers](https://en.wikipedia.org/wiki/Black_hat_(computer_security)) who violate computer security with impunity for personal gain or malice.
 Their action (data breach, manipulation, and destruction) exposes victims to impersonation/fraud, financial damage, loss of privacy, and even life threatening situations.
 While some grey hat hackers (and whistleblowers) have noble goals (see “[Hacktivism](https://en.wikipedia.org/wiki/Hacktivism)”), the consequences of their illegal actions can take a toll on [their quality of life](https://en.wikipedia.org/wiki/Aaron_Swartz) and their friends and families have to pay the price.

 <span><audio id="myAudio" controls>